How Walt Disney Used Whole Life As His Own Bank Long Before IBC Was A Thing

-Would you believe that the Magic Kingdom of Disney would not exist if Walt didn’t have a well-funded Whole Life insurance policy?
+Would you believe that Walt Disney’s Magic Kingdom wouldn’t even exist today if he didn’t have a well-funded Whole Life insurance policy to borrow against?

-Walt Disney’s Whole Life policy acted as his own personal bank to provide the necessary liquidity to fund his dream.
-At the time it was a vision that only he could see, but one that the masses from around the globe would someday enjoy.
+Walt Disney’s Whole Life cash value provided the necessary liquidity to fund his dream when traditional banking snubbed him.
+At the time it was a vision that only he could see, but one that the masses from around the globe would someday come to enjoy.

-There are countless other stories of famous entrepreneurs who have essentially used the cash value in their life insurance policies to help with these 3 common phases of business:
+There are countless other stories of famous entrepreneurs who have borrowed against their Whole Life cash value to help with these 3 common phases of business:

 - Starting their business